jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Appears
 When a card enters play it “appears.”
 Whether you played it from hand or some modifier put it into play.
 If a card changes sides or is turned face-up, that does not count as “appearing.”
 When a character, location, or equipment appears, it is a new character, location, or equipment.

+---

+Some cards (like Zzutak) can’t appear normally, and some cards (like The Soul Gem) make it so other cards can’t appear.
+Sometimes this leads to a situation where a card tries to appear but can’t, and it hasn’t been clear where that card should end up.
+So we’re adding the rule:

+*If a card tries to appear but can’t, remove it from the game.*

 # ATK/DEF
 The numbers on characters above the lightning and shield symbols.
 During combat you compare your character's ATK (attack) to its enemy's DEF (defense) to see if you stun it.